Premium tax credit

-The premium tax credit (PTC) is a refundable tax credit in the United States.
-It is payable by the Internal Revenue Service (IRS) to eligible households that have obtained healthcare insurance by a healthcare exchange (marketplace) in the tax year.
-It can be paid in advance directly to a healthcare insurance company to offset the cost of monthly health insurance premiums.
+The premium tax credit (PTC) is a mechanism established by the Affordable Care Act (ACA) through which the United States federal government partially subsidizes the cost of private health insurance for certain lower- and middle-income individuals and families.
+The PTC is a refundable tax credit, and may be applied directly to the cost of insurance premiums.

-The tax credit is part of a host of Affordable Care Act tax provisions, introduced by the IRS in 2014, and is meant to extend health insurance coverage to 18 million lower and middle-income Americans.
+The PTC is one of a host of ACA tax provisions and was first made available in 2014; it aims to make insurance affordable for lower- and middle-income U.S. residents who do not receive insurance through their employer and whose household income is too high to qualify for Medicaid.
+The PTC is only available to those who purchase insurance through the ACA-established health exchanges and meet the law's household income eligibility requirements.
+Under the ACA, only those households earning between 100% and 400% of the federal poverty level (FPL) are eligible to receive the PTC; however, the American Rescue Plan Act of 2021 temporarily extended PTC eligibility to anyone making more than 400% of the FPL, and the Inflation Reduction Act extended that eligibility expansion through 2025.
+In 2023, more than 14 million people received the premium tax credit.

 History

 The eligibility criteria for the premium tax credit is determined by section 1401 of the Affordable Care Act (Obamacare).
-The Act was signed into law on March 23, 2010, and specified the credits are only available to individuals and families who have enrolled in a health plan offered on a healthcare exchange.
+The Act was signed into law on March 23, 2010, and specified that the credits are only available to individuals and families who have enrolled in a health plan offered on a healthcare exchange.
 On May 23, 2012, the Internal Revenue Service (IRS) adopted a regulation that said tax credits would be made available to eligible individuals who enroll in a health plan through either a state or a federally-facilitated exchange.
 The IRS based this on their interpretation of Section 1401.

 On June 11, 2012 the IRS published Internal Revenue Bulletin: 2012-24 which obtains the final regulations that amend the Income Tax Regulations (26 CFR part 1) under section 36B relating to the PTC.

-Four legal challenges were filed in four different states contesting the IRS regulation.
-The plaintiffs in all these challenges claim that a federally run exchange does not qualify as a health plan exchange and therefore cannot dispense premium tax credits.
-On July 22, 2014, the Fourth Circuit Court of Appeals and the Court of Appeals for the D.C.
-Circuit both issued conflicting opinions, with the Fourth Circuit confirming the validity of the IRS regulation in King v.
-Burwell, but the D.C.
-Circuit rejecting its validity in Halbig v.
-Burwell.

 In November 2014 the IRS commissioner, John Koskinen, spoke at an AICPA conference.
 He said the IRS requested $430 million from the United States Congress to implement provisions required by the ACA.
 The IRS did not receive any money for this purpose and is now operating on a budget 7% lower than its 2010 budget.
 He mentioned two major provisions of this Act, the Premium tax credit and the individual shared responsibility payment as two new items that have to be implemented on 1040 tax forms.

-For the 2015 tax year, 1.6 million taxpayers overestimated the amount they were supposed to receive for the advance tax premium.
-The average amount owing was $800, according to Politico.

-Eligible households

-There are three factors that determine if a household is eligible to receive the PTC: